Land Cruiser history Lesson

 • 125 H.P. compared to 105 H.P.

-And, discontinued or not, the demand for Cruisers and the Cruiser lifestyle will never fade.
+However, discontinued or not, the demand for Cruisers and the Cruiser lifestyle will never fade.

 Sources: